'AI': Ideologies of Computing: Shifting Ideologies of Computing

 \section{Shifting Ideologies of Computing}

 The social relations of production have included that universities train students, that people who work for and at universities perform research, and that corporations hire students, graduates, and professors.
 The ideology of education in universities is that knowledge and skills are transmitted to students in order to enable them to function as labor.
 The ideology of research in universities is that we produce new knowledge that is beneficial to society, to corporations and the general public.
 The ideology of computer science is that computers and networks empower people.
-The operation of these ideologies is often implicit and invisible.
+The operation of these ideologies is implicit and invisible.

 We encounter the ideology of computing as empowerment in scholarship and media, as well as in practice.
-Ted Nelson argued that though they could be used by corporations as tools of domination and boredom, that through hypertext, computers would become wonderful dream machines \cite{nelson1974computer}[p.
+Ted Nelson argued that through they could be used by corporations as tools of domination and boredom, that through hypertext, computers would become wonderful dream machines \cite{nelson1974computer}[p.
 45].
-Ridley Scott's 1984 Super Bowl ad introducing The Apple Macintosh situated it amidst footage of Orwell's dystopia, \emph{1984}, and asserted that through it, ``You'll see why 1984 won't be like \emph{1984}'' \cite{scott1984apple}.
+Ridley Scott's Super Bowl ad introducing The Apple Macintosh situated it amidst footage of Orwell's \emph{1984}, and asserted that through it, ``You'll see why 1984 won't be like \emph{1984}'' \cite{scott1984apple}.
 Retrospectively, we can see ironies here.
 Ideology did not vanish, but instead, was hidden in plain sight, where personal computing devices meet networked platforms.
-As per Hall's theory of ideology, different ideological positionalities emerge.
+As per Hall's theory of ideology, different meanings emerge.
+The role of popular personal computing devices---that is, the Macintosh and iPhone---as instruments of domination in society was foretold.
 Hypertext social media platforms have been found to be addictive \cite{kang2026addictive}.
-The role of popular personal computing devices---that is, the Macintosh and later the iPhone---not as tools of empowerment, but as instruments of domination, in society, was foretold.

-Because computing's role in society and the economy became so central, computer science became the most popular undergraduate major in many universities \cite{universities2023,nsc2024}.
-Yet, we more recently observe a transition in the role of computer science in the labor market, in which applying for jobs after college has shifted from abundance to relative scarcity.
+Because computing's role in society and the economy has become so central, computer science has become the most popular undergraduate major in many universities \cite{universities2023,nsc2024}.
+Yet, we observe a transition in the role of computer science in the labor market, in which applying for jobs after college has shifted from abundance to relative scarcity.
 According to Adarlo, as of December 2025, the unemployment rate for computer science graduates is greater than that for college grads as a whole \cite{adarlo2025dead}.
 Getting internships, interviews, and offers has shifted from straightforward to difficult.